dinanathsj29/angular-unit-testing-jasmine-karma-tutorial/README.md

 About the Course/Tutorial
 ---------------------

-Hello Everyone!
-Welcome to the `Angular Unit Testing Tutorial with Jasmine and Karma`.
+Hi All, I'm **`Dinanath Jayaswal, Senior UI/Web Developer and Adobe Certified Expert Professional`**, I wanna welcome you to `Angular Unit Testing with Jasmine and Karma`.
+In this course/tutorial, will take you from the basics/ground and gives you a solid foundation to write automated tests for your Angular apps.
+Whether you're an absolute beginner or have some familiarity with automated testing, this course/tutorial will give you all the necessary building block skills to write automated tests for your Angular apps.

 Let us dive into a topic which lots of developers/technical professionals are struggling and afraid of - `Testing our code`.
 In this section, we will learn how to write an automated test for Angular Applications.

-In this course/tutorial, will take you from the basics/ground and gives you a solid foundation to write automated tests for your Angular apps.
-Whether you're an absolute beginner or have some familiarity with automated testing, this course/tutorial will give you all the necessary building block skills to write automated tests for your Angular apps.

 Who is this for?
 ---------------------